zl823/ece4750-sec01-linux/docs/index.md

 effectively.
 We can use directories (also called folders) to logically organize our files, just like one can use physical folders to organize physical pieces of paper.
 The mechanism for organizing files and directories is called the file system.
-When you first login to an `ecelinux` machine, you will be in your home directory.
+When you first log in to an `ecelinux` machine, you will be in your home directory.
 This is your own private space on the server that you can use to work on the programming assignments and store your files.
 You can use the `pwd` command to print